erlang/otp/system/doc/reference_manual/errors.md

 >
 > The VM performs tail call optimization, which does not add new entries to the
 > stacktrace, and also limits stacktraces to a certain depth.
 Furthermore,
-> compiler options, optimizations and future changes may add or remove
+> compiler options, optimizations, and future changes may add or remove
 > stacktrace entries, causing any code that expects the stacktrace to be in a
 > certain order or contain specific items to fail.
 >